diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/README.md

     -   **Core Components:** `App`, `Header`, `Sidebar`, `Card`, `AIWrapper`, etc.
     -   **The Realms (Views):** A grand tour of every user-facing view, from Personal Finance to the Mega Dashboards and Blueprints.
 6.  **Part VI: The Manifesto**
-    -   An introduction to the ten-part "Builder's Manifesto," the spoken-word articulation of the Instrument's philosophy.
+    -   An introduction to the ten-part "Creator's Mandate," the spoken-word articulation of the Instrument's philosophy.
 7.  **Part VII: Coda**
     -   A final word on the purpose and potential of this new paradigm.